Theoretical Basis for a Solution to the Cosmological Constant Problem: Introduction

-The density $\rho_v$ itself would provide the missing energy that is needed to account for the fact that we measure by various means a total energy density $\Omega_0\sim 1$ (as a fraction of the critical density) but an energy density of normal gravitating matter (dark and visible) that amounts to only $\Omega_M\sim 0.3$.
-Whatever personal opinion one might have about those issues, alternative explanations are all based on purely speculative theoretical constructs at this point, that is, they do not rely on well tested aspects of elementary particle physics or relativity theory.
+due to its negative pressure, while the positive energy density $\rho$ and the positive pressure $p$ of ordinary matter and radiation contribute negatively to the variation $\ddot{a}$ of the rate of expansion, then it follows that this negative pressure would enable to explain the acceleration of universal expansion first observed in 1998 by two independent groups \cite{Perlmutter-1} \cite{Riess-1}.
+The density of vacuum energy $\rho_v$ would then provide the missing energy that is needed to account for the fact that we measure, by various means, a total energy density $\Omega_0\sim 1$ (as a fraction of the critical density), but an energy density of normally gravitating matter (visible and dark) that amounts to only $\Omega_{0,m}\sim 0.3$.
+Regardless of one's personal opinion concerning this issue, it must be recognized that the hypothesis of a non-vanishing density of vacuum energy is the only explanation of the acceleration of the rate of expansion of space that is not based on speculative theoretical constructs and that relies on well tested aspects of elementary particle physics and relativity theory.

-The problem which then appears is that, the energy density of the vacuum as a fraction of the critical density, must be adjusted to this non-zero value $\Omega_{\Lambda}\sim 0.7$ which happens to be nearly equal to that of the present average energy density $\Omega_{M}$ of normal and dark matter, without any apparent justification in the underlying physics for this unlikely state of affairs (as those two densities scale very differently in the course of universal expansion).
-This situation is even more undesirable given that this value of vacuum energy density appears to be in disagreement with most theoretical predictions from the standard model of elementary particles or its extensions, which produce a value orders of magnitude larger \cite{Weinberg-1}.
-Prior to the reintroduction of the cosmological term, as a means to rectify original cold dark matter (CDM) models, which were no longer in agreement with experimental data, it was still possible to argue that the density of vacuum energy was zero due to some as yet unknown symmetry principle.
-But with the advent of $\Lambda$CDM models with their small but non-vanishing cosmological term, such a solution does not appear to be possible anymore.
-To enable a solution of the discrepancy between theoretical and experimental values of vacuum energy density through some symmetry principle, we are forced towards an explanation of cosmological data which is not related to the averaged density of vacuum energy.
+The problem which then arises is that, the energy density of the vacuum as a fraction of the critical density, must be adjusted to this non-zero value $\Omega_{0,\Lambda}\sim 0.7$ which happens to be of the same order of magnitude as that of the present, average energy density $\Omega_{0,m}$ of normal and dark matter, without any apparent justification in the underlying physics for this unlikely state of affairs (as those two densities scale differently in the course of universal expansion).
+This situation is even more problematic given that this value of vacuum energy density appears to be in disagreement with most theoretical predictions from the standard model of elementary particles or its extensions, which produce a value 120 orders of magnitude larger \cite{Weinberg-1}.
+Prior to the reintroduction of the cosmological term, as a means to rectify original cold-dark-matter (CDM) models , which were no longer in agreement with experimental data, it was still possible to argue that the density of vacuum energy was zero due to some as yet unknown symmetry principle.
+But with the advent of $\Lambda$CDM models and their small, yet non-vanishing cosmological term, such a solution may appear to no longer be possible.